About REM sleep

 What is REM sleep?

 REM (Rapid Eye Movement) sleep is a stage of sleep where your eyes move quickly, dreams are vivid, and brain activity is high, almost like when you’re awake.
 During this time, your body is mostly paralyzed to stop you from acting out dreams.
-It’s important for memory, learning, and mood, and becomes longer in the later parts of the night.
+REM is important for memory, learning, and mood, and becomes longer in the later parts of the night.

 Apple developed their sleep stage algorithm using data from 858 volunteers, and then tested its accuracy on a separate set of 166 people who wore both an Apple Watch and medical PSG (polysomnography) equipment.